Sina-Lotfi/Warehouse-management-system/README.md

 # Warehouse-management-system
-this is warhouse management system tha use tkinter for gui. this project use sqlite as database, and have login, update, delete, search by diffrent factors features
+this is warhouse management system that use tkinter for gui. this project use sqlite as database, and have login, update, delete, search by diffrent factors features